 - Maximising on-street parking

 - Minimising lane-sharing between general traffic and light rail vehicles

-- Removing many overhead wire structures, made possible because of new battery technology.
-This will enhance the new infrastructure’s look and feel while preserving aesthetics and heritage architecture
+- Removing many overhead wire structures (made possible because of new battery technology), enhancing the new infrastructure’s look and feel while preserving aesthetics and heritage architecture

 Visualisation of Design